Semkoo/flask_blog/README.md

 - Made use of `sqlite` database and self-taught `flask_SQLAlchemy`, a powerful ORM (Object-relational mapping), to increase development and for any future upgrades to any relational database management system.
-- Understand the concept of splitting code into packages/monorepo structure
+- Understand the concept of splitting code into packages structure for scalability

 DB Relationship
 User 1 - M Post